judka-uriel/uriel-book/uriel_en.md

 and therefore sat in darkness for a full day.
 The Orthodoxes, unlike the Karaites, act more reasonably and permit the use of both candlelight and electric light.
-But because they forbid switching on lights, they are compelled to suffer from constantly illuminated lighting, or when they failed to turn on the light beforehand, they too sit in darkness like the Karaites.
+But because they forbid switching on lights, they are compelled to endure constantly illuminated lighting, or when they failed to turn on the light beforehand, they too sit in darkness like the Karaites.
 That is, due to the prohibition against touching switches, they are forced either to waste electricity needlessly or to sit in darkness like the Karaites.